EyalAr/k8s-cluster-bootstrap/README.md

 K3S makes it easy to deploy and run a K8S cluster.

 Use this project to deploy a cluster on your Oracle Cloud infrastructure which you set up with the project above.

-### Persistance

-The Cluster Bootstrap requires a database.
-Use this project to provision one on Oracle Cloud (always-free tier).